 Brokerage – Stock Trading applications

-A real-time feature for a website is well-suited for a trading website to track stocks, prices comparison, and technical analysis.
+A real-time feature for a website is well-suited for a trading website to track stocks, price comparisons, and technical analysis.

 Project types that Node.js is not the best choice